 Get 10% off yours at Fromuth Pickleball (code 10DINK) or from the CRBN site (just make sure to use code: thedink)

-All-in-all, you aren’t going to be upset with any of these choices.
+All-in-all, you aren't going to be upset with any of these choices.
+Each is a strong pickleball paddle for tennis players who want to hit the ground running without completely reinventing their game.
 There are plenty of paddles out there that will require you to completely change the way you strike the ball.
 These paddles are not like that.

 Whichever you go with, make sure to capitalize on the 10% off by using 10DINK at checkout on fromuthpickleball.com.